Pick operating system: History

 Pick was originally implemented as the Generalized Information Retrieval Language System (GIRLS) on an IBM System/360 in 1965 by Don Nelson and Dick Pick at TRW, whose government contract for the Cheyenne Helicopter project required developing a database.
 It was supposed to be used by the U.S. Army to control the inventory of Cheyenne helicopter parts.

+The helicopter was canceled, but the database technology was in the public domain.
 Pick was subsequently commercially released in 1973 by Microdata Corporation (and its British distributor CMC) as the Reality Operating System now supplied by Northgate Information Solutions.
 McDonnell Douglas bought Microdata in 1981.

-Originally on the Microdata implementation, and subsequently implemented on all Pick systems, a BASIC language called Data/BASIC with numerous syntax extensions for smart terminal interface and database operations was the primary programming language for applications.
-A PROC procedure language was provided for executing scripts.
+The first Microdata implementation, called the Reality, came only with a procedural language (PROC), and a query language (ENGLISH).
+In 1975, Ken Simms of Pick Systems created an implementation of Dartmouth BASIC for the Reality, with numerous syntax extensions for smart terminal interface and database operations, and it was called Data/BASIC.
+At or near the same time, SMI of Chicago, created an extended procedural language and called it RPL.

+PROC, the procedure language was provided for executing scripts.
 A SQL-style language called ENGLISH allowed database retrieval and reporting, but not updates (although later, the ENGLISH command "REFORMAT" allowed updates on a batch basis).
 ENGLISH did not fully allow manipulating the 3-dimensional multivalued structure of data records.
 Nor did it directly provide common relational capabilities such as joins.
 This was because powerful data dictionary redefinitions for a field allowed joins via the execution of a calculated lookup in another file.
 The system included a spooler.
 A simple text editor for file-system records was provided, but the editor was only suitable for system maintenance, and could not lock records, so most applications were written with the other tools such as Batch, RPL, or the BASIC language so as to ensure data validation and allow record locking.